How to prepare for an online assessment

 • The two biggest categories in testing have either a focus on cognitive/skills elements or on your personality.
 Find out what will be tested;

-• If it is a cognitive/skills test, find examples and practise.
+• If it is a cognitive/skills test, find examples and practice.
 Most of the time three aspects are measured: verbal insight (verbal analogies and/or verbal deductions), numerical insight (number series) and abstract insight (figure matrices or figure classifications).
 The internet offers enough sample tests;

-• In a cognitive/skills test your speed and percentage of correct answers (and sometimes percentage of wrong answers) is tested.
+• In a cognitive/skills test your speed and percentage of correct answers (and sometimes the percentage of wrong answers) are tested.
 Most of the time there are more questions than anybody can handle.
 If you do not finish in time or freeze don’t get stressed, breathe a few times, but move forward;

 • It’s more difficult to prepare for personality tests because it’s hard to influence them.
 Most of the time they consist of a lot of questions.
 Typically you have to indicate on a scale of 1 to 5 how well a statement describes you or you have to choose between statements like “I enjoy working alone” or “I always decide quickly”.
 It’s best to think of the person you are in a job context.
 You could try to think what personality aspects are important for the potential employer but this is tricky.
-You should know that the consistence of your answers is measured and that most employers will also test the results in a follow up interview.
+You should know that the consistency of your answers is measured and that most employers will also test the results in a follow-up interview.

 • Take care you are well rested, have something to drink and eat, be sure you will not be disturbed and have strong internet;